What is the First Home Loan Deposit Scheme & what are the benefits?

 Housing Minister Michael Sukkar said only two of the big four banks will be chosen to take part in the scheme being Commonwealth Bank (CBA) and National Australia Bank (NAB) and 50 per cent of all guarantees are set aside for the other 25 other smaller lenders.

-Interestingly, Westpac was going to be the second lender however in light of the recent money laundering allegations, they have been dismissed as part of this scheme.
+Interestingly, Westpac was going to be the second lender however in light of the recent money laundering allegations, they have been dismissed as part of the first home buyer scheme.

 From 1 January the two major banks will start accepting applications under the scheme and shortly after on 1 February the smaller lenders will start accepting applications.

-In the past 12 months, there were nearly 110,000 first home buyers so this scheme can only cater for a fraction of potential applicants so it is predicted there will be a rush in January with first home buyers trying to secure a property.
+In the past 12 months, there were nearly 110,000 first home buyers so first home buyer scheme can only cater for a fraction of potential applicants so it is predicted there will be a rush in January with first home buyers trying to secure a property.

 For more information about this scheme please refer to the National Housing Finance and Investment Corporation website at https://www.nhfic.gov.au/what-we-do/fhlds/.